-Many of the bones were said to have originally come from the 14th century when the Black Death claimed thousands of lives in the area.
-The Hussite Wars in the early 15th century added many more dead to the creepy collection, but no one knows for sure exactly where all of these bones came from because the skeletal decorations in the Bone Church were mentioned for the first time in the 16th century.
+Many of the bones of the Bone Church were said to have originally come from the 14th century when the Black Death claimed thousands of lives in the area.
+The Hussite Wars in the early 15th century added many more dead to the creepy collection, but no one knows for sure exactly where all of these bones came from because the skeletal decorations in the Bone Church Prague were mentioned for the first time in the 16th century.

 The Cathedral of Our Lady in Sedlec was THE popular place to be buried since 1278 when Henry, the Cistercian monastery abbot, was sent to the Holy Land by King Otakar II of Bohemia.
 He returned with him a small amount of earth he had removed from Golgotha where Christ was crucified and sprinkled it over the abbey cemetery.

 In 1511, it was said a half-blind (or half-mad) monk began assembling bones from local graves into ornaments and thus began the tradition.
 As more and more people were buried there, it became necessary to remove some of the bones from the cemetery.
 It was decided that the bones would be used to decorate the Sedlec Ossuary.